Muskox: Physical characteristics

 Both male and female muskoxen have long, curved horns.
-Muskoxen stand 1.1 to 1.5 m high at withers, with females measuring 135 to 200 cm in length, and the larger males 200 to 250 cm.
+Muskoxen stand 1.1 to 1.5 m high at the withers, with females measuring 135 to 200 cm in length, and the larger males 200 to 250 cm.
 The small tail, often concealed under a layer of fur, measures only 10 cm long.
 Adults, on average, weigh 285 kg, but can range from 180 to 410 kg.
 The thick coat and large head suggest a larger animal than the muskox truly is; the bison, to which the muskox is often compared, can weigh up to twice as much.
 However, heavy zoo-kept specimens have weighed up to 650 kg.
 Their coat, a mix of black, gray and brown, includes long guard hairs that almost reach the ground.
 Rare "white muskoxen" have been spotted in the Queen Maud Gulf Bird Sanctuary.

 Muskoxen are occasionally semi-domesticated for wool, and rarely for meat and milk.
 The U.S. state of Alaska has several muskoxen farms specifically aimed at wool harvesting.
 The wool, called qiviut, is highly prized for its softness, length, and insulation value.
-Prices for yarn range between 40 and 80 $/oz.

 A muskox can reach speeds of up to 60 km/h.
 Their life expectancy is between 12 and 20 years.